 Here are three to try:

-Climbers and ramblers such as Eden Climber® Rose are great choices to add interest to otherwise plain walls and fences, and provide shady, flowery cover to arbors and pergolas.
-Use shorter varieties on smaller trellises and pillars or tuteurs.
-A word of advice: many climbers get HUGE so be mindful of your space, and provide a sturdy structure.
+Climbers and ramblers such as Eden Climber® Rose add interest to otherwise plain walls and fences, and provide shady, flowery cover to arbors and pergolas.
+Use shorter varieties on smaller trellises, pillars, and tuteurs.

 These are long-legged beauties: